jmamcallister/vertex-rest-services/README.md

-# Vert.x Example Maven Project
+# Vert.x HttpServer Maven Project

-Example project for creating a Vert.x module with a Gradle build.
+Example project using a HttpServer Vert.x module.

-By default this module contains a simple Java verticle which listens on the event bus and responds to `ping!` messages with `pong!`.

 This example also shows you how to write tests in Java, Groovy, Ruby and Python